2/20/2026

 Take the First Step.
 Contact Lexia.

-The good news is the resources and opportunities exist to ensure success.
-If you want to accelerate literacy in your district, learn how to select a literacy program aligned with the science of reading to start reading transformation for your students immediately.
+If you want to accelerate literacy in your district, learn how to select a literacy program aligned with the science of reading or contact Lexia to discuss customized solutions for your educators and students.